-This album is exactly what the hip hop game needs right now.
-It has club bangers, but club bangers that are tasteful and unique.
-It has tough ass records, but tough ass records that are actually meaningful and authentically gritty.
-It even has drug-talk, but drug-talk that doesn’t sound forced.
+This album is exactly what the hip-hop game needs right now.
+It has club bangers, but they’re tasteful and unique.
+It offers tough-ass records that are meaningful and authentically gritty.
+Even the drug-talk doesn’t sound forced.
 Overall, it’s music that sounds great, but most importantly, organic.

-I’ve always felt like Travis Scott was really good at collaborating with other artists.
-What he does well is cater to their strengths, plugging them into places that they can succeed and sorta blend in with all the other experimental s**t going on in the music.
-It’s something Kanye is really good at, which is one of the main reasons I see Travis as baby Kanye.
-With that being said, I thought Drake and The Weeknd put up phenomenal performances on their features, but don’t sleep on what Frank Ocean and Juice WRLD were able to do on their respective guest appearances.
+Travis Scott has always been great at collaborating with other artists.
+He knows how to cater to their strengths and plug them into places where they can succeed and blend in with the experimental vibe of the music.
+It’s a skill Kanye is known for, which is one of the main reasons I see Travis as baby Kanye.
+On this album, Drake and The Weeknd put up phenomenal performances on their features, but let’s not overlook what Frank Ocean and Juice WRLD brought to their respective guest appearances.

-Travis Scott has been a bit mute when it comes to talking about his personal life, and understandably so, he’s not quite wired like us decent human beings.
-But on this album, you do get a chance to hear him speak on topics such as his daughter, rise to fame, and relationship with Kylie Jenner.
-With his style of music already giving off this riveting feel, plugging in such discussions only adds to its intrigue, and this is one of the many reasons I think people will connect with this album more than any of his previous ones.
+Travis Scott has been reserved about his personal life, and understandably so, as he’s not wired like us decent human beings.
+However, on this album, you get a chance to hear him speak on topics such as his daughter, rise to fame, and relationship with Kylie Jenner.
+Plugging in such discussions only adds to the album’s intrigue, and it’s one of the many reasons I believe people will connect with it more than any of his previous ones.

 If Travis Scott is Michael Jordan to this album, the production is Scottie Pippen.
-Every beat had the same sorta feel, but somehow/someway, was unique in its own special way.
-I feel like all the beats were open to changing according to the many different moods Travis displayed, which tells me two things: He didn’t download them from SoundClick, and that he was heavily involved in the making of them.
+Every beat had a similar feel, yet each was unique in its special way.
+It’s clear that all the beats were carefully crafted to adapt to the different moods Travis displayed, indicating that he didn’t just download them from SoundClick but was heavily involved in their creation.

-So, the big question everybody will want to know is whether or not “Astroworld” lived up to the lofty expectations that was put on it; I think so.
-For 17 tracks, I entered into his complicated world, which means he accomplished at least one of his goals, right?
-But aside from that, the biggest reason I think this album was a success, was because I saw substantial growth from him on it.
-He never settled or relied on any present day sounds to carry him through, he just stuck to a sound that he’s been progressively growing and never looked back.
-In my book, that is the definition of an artist that has finally come into his own.
+The big question everyone wants to know is whether “Astroworld” lived up to the lofty expectations placed on it.
+I think so.
+For 17 tracks, I immersed myself in his complicated world, which means he accomplished at least one of his goals, right?
+But beyond that, the biggest reason I consider this album a success is because I saw substantial growth from him on it.
+He never settled or relied on present-day sounds to carry him through; instead, he stuck to a sound that he’s been progressively growing and never looked back.
+In my book, that is the definition of an artist who has finally come into his own.
 Congratulations, Travis.